-A progress report by the Designated Expert (D. Parsons, Canada) on the possible compilation of papers on Flemish Cap shrimp in an invitational paper was expected for the Scientific Council Meeting in September 1995.
+A progress report by the Designated Expert (D. Parsons, Canada) on the possible compilation of papers on Flemish Cap shrimp in an invitational paper is expected for the Scientific Council Meeting in September 1995.

-Editorial Matters Regarding Scientific Publications
+5. Editorial Matters Regarding Scientific Publications